CT83/Bunyip/README.md

 _Deployment is always a doozy_

-Yes, one of most understated part of building Bunyip was the overwhelming amounts of extra work which needed to be done to make run in the wild and not just on my laptop.
+Yes, one of the most understated parts of building Bunyip was the overwhelming amounts of extra work that needed to be done to make run in the wild and not just on my laptop.
 Deploying the entire setup somewhere cheap and scalable was the major challenge.

 ### 1. Models cannot be directly deployed onto Serverless functions

 I had assumed that I would just be able to directly deploy my entire app to some Serverless Environment and everything would be a breeze, well....

-Turns out the PyTorch package which is needed to run the model was over 500 MB big, that meant it was too big for AWS Lambda Functions and GCP Cloud Functions to handle.
+Turns out the PyTorch package which is needed to run the model was over 500 MB big, which meant it was too big for AWS Lambda Functions and GCP Cloud Functions to handle.

 ![lambda-limit](images/lambda-limit.png)